mary-vo/inspection/README.md

 # Background
-The goal is to get Louisville restaurant data and louisville inspection data from Open Portal to discover if there's any correlation or relationship.
+The goal is to get Louisville restaurant data and louisville inspection data from Open Portal and discover if there's any correlation or relationship based on the available categories.

 Sources:
- - Yelp API (returns 1000 businesses)
+ - Yelp API
     - Yelp's API will only allow to return 1000 businesses
  - Louisville Restaurant Inspection Scores: https://data.louisvilleky.gov/datasets/LOJIC::louisville-metro-ky-restaurant-inspection-scores/about
     - Data is only for the last year